hgoldfish/qtnetworkng/docs/references.rst

 In addition, there are many function provided for obtain information from SslSocket.

-.. function:: bool handshake(bool asServer, const QString &verificationPeerName = QString())
+.. method:: bool handshake(bool asServer, const QString &verificationPeerName = QString())

     Do handshake to other peer.
 If the parameter ``asServer`` is true, this ``SslSocket`` acts as SSL server.

     Use this function only if the ``SslSocket`` is created from plain socket.

-.. function:: Certificate localCertificate() const
+.. method:: Certificate localCertificate() const

     Returns the the topest certificate of local peer.

     Usually this function returns the same certificate as ``SslConfiguration::localCertificate()``.

-.. function:: QList<Certificate> localCertificateChain() const
+.. method:: QList<Certificate> localCertificateChain() const

     Returns the certificate chain of local peer.

     Usually this function returns the same certificate as ``SslConfiguration::localCertificate()`` and ``localCertificateChain``, plus some CA certificates from ``SslConfiguration::caCertificates``.

-.. function:: QByteArray nextNegotiatedProtocol() const
+.. method:: QByteArray nextNegotiatedProtocol() const

     Returns the next negotiated protocol used by the ssl connection.